SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-03-cedric-xvi.md

 ### CEDRIC ###

 > I'LL LET YOU GET DRESSED.
 THIS SHOULDN'T TAKE LONG.
+WE'LL HAVE YOU BACK AT SCHOOL BEFORE THE FIRST BELL.

 ### PEGGY ###